Senior Essay

 Senior Essay Prizes

 Essays will also be read by an anonymous economics department faculty member.
 Only the advisor’s grade will appear on the transcript.
-However, both the advisor and the anonymous readers must nominate an essay for that essay to move on to the awards committee.
+However, both the advisor and the anonymous reader must nominate an essay for that essay to be considered for a prize.

 Three or more prizes for outstanding senior essays are awarded each year by the economics undergraduate prize committee.
 The Charles Heber Dickerman Memorial Prize is awarded for the best senior essay; the Ronald Meltzer/Cornelia Awdziewicz Economic Award is awarded for one or two more outstanding senior essays and the Ellington Prize is awarded for one or more outstanding essays in the field of finance.